 The Association originally financed construction of the Southern Connector by issuing toll road revenue bonds in 1998.
 In 2011, in connection with implementation of its Debt Adjustment Plan pursuant to its Chapter 9 Bankruptcy case, the Association exchanged its 1998 Bonds for new toll road revenue bonds (the "2011 Bonds").
 The Association's Debt Adjustment Plan encompasses a First Amended and Restated Master Indenture of Trust and a First Supplemental Indenture of Trust (collectively, the "Amended Trust Indenture") and the Revised License Agreement, all of which became effective April 21, 2011.
-Following a mandatory exchange of certain of its 2011 Pro-Rata Term bonds for 2011 By-Lot Term Bonds and payment of outstanding issuance costs of the 2011 Bonds, the Association's bankruptcy proceedings were finalized on August 27, 2012, when the United States Bankruptcy Court issued the Final Decree closing the Association's Bankruptcy case.
-See Notes 5 and 7 for additional information pertaining to the Association's Revised License Agreement and its 2011 Bonds.
-See the Bankruptcy Filing link of the Association's News & Filings tab of our website, www.SouthernConnector.com, for detailed information regarding the Association's Bankruptcy case and complete copies of the Association's Debt Adjustment Plan, including the Amended Trust Indenture and the Revised License Agreement.
+Following a mandatory exchange (subject to Bondholder opt out of the exchange) of certain of its 2011 Pro-Rata Term bonds for 2011 By-Lot Term Bonds and payment of outstanding issuance costs of the 2011 Bonds, the Association's bankruptcy proceedings were finalized on August 27, 2012, when the United States Bankruptcy Court issued the Final Decree closing the Association's Bankruptcy case.
+See Notes 5 and 8 for additional information pertaining to the Association's Revised License Agreement and its 2011 Bonds.
+See the Bankruptcy Filings link of the Association's Bankruptcy case and complete copies of the Association's Debt Adjustment Plan, including the Amended Trust Indenture and the Revised License Agreement.